rafaelrsilva/viper-base-ios/README.md

 **- presentModule(withView:embedIn:animated:completion:)**

-This method presents the next module modally
+This method presents the next module modally.
+Check parameters details below:

 - `withView`: View of the module to navigate to.
 - `embedIn`: **`.navigationController`** or **`.none`**. **The default value is `.none`**